Blockchain has the potential to help solve the inequality problems of globalisation, for once and for all.

 The impact of Globalisation 4.0 must therefore have strong positives to outweigh the ever-present negatives.
 This is where blockchain comes in.

 Cryptocurrency allows marginalised communities to participate in a wider global economy.
-It provides banking for those who would otherwise be unbanked and quick monetary transactions.
+It provides banking for those who would otherwise be unbanked as well as quick monetary transactions.

 Because of its global nature, blockchain has the potential to provide career and life opportunities.
 Many people living in poverty do not have the time or resources to network and advertise their talents.
 Blockchain could allow them to do this on a global scale.